 For the purpose of efficient portfolio management, the SICAV may manage all or part of the assets of one or more sub-funds through pooling, provided their respective investment policies are respected.
-The Sub-funds may therefore participate in pools of assets in proportion to the amount of assets they contribute.
+The sub-funds may thus take a stake in pools of assets in proportion to the assets they contribute.